mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/_index.md

 tags: [Hugo, blogging, Static Site Generator, Content Creation]
 ---

 In this series I talk about why blogging is different from pubilshing on other mediums and the movitivation behind it.
 How Hugo works and its high level.
-How to style your post with Hugo and lesser discussed notes on blogging.
+How to style your post with Hugo and lesser discussed notes about blogging.